msouppe/Ceph/paper/paper.md

 ```

 ## Setup.sh
 The setup stage consists of requesting resources.
 As mentioned earlier, the resources for this experiment will come from Cloudlab.
 For the resources that are being used for this project, Ceph is using Cloudlab's cluster Clemson and type c6320. @Lst:cl shows the Clemson cluster hardware specifications for the type c6320.
-The Clemson cluster was choosen versus the other available clusters because of the amount of storage this specific hardware has.
+The Clemson cluster was chosen versus the other available clusters because of the amount of storage this specific hardware has.

 ```{#lst:cl .bash caption="Cloudlab Clemson c6320 hardware specifications."}
 CPU   Two Intel E5-2683 v3 14-core CPUs